hydrodynamicstability/publicationlist/qsar.md

 - C. Tong, V. Svetnik, A. Liaw, R. P. Sheridan, J. C. Culberson, B. P. Feuston, R. Evers, and D. Hartley, 2003:  [QSAR prediction of ADME parameters using a new machine learning tool--random forest](predictive_adme_excerpt.PNG).  *Predictive ADME*, 17-18 November 2003, Boston, Massachusetts.

+  - Media coverage:  "Christopher Tong...discussed the application of the machine learning tool Random Forest for QSAR prediction of ADME parameters.
+This approach was found to be an accurate means of predicting blood-brain barrier permeability and P-gp transport of test compounds, while resisting overfitting and being robust to parameter tuning and noise."  -- C. Watson, *Drug Discovery Today:  Biosilico*, 2 (2): 55-56 (March 2004).

 ### Notes

 ADME = Absorption, Distribution, Metabolism, and Excretion.